-Example: coin purse. - C. Apply a clear finish to complete your article. - D. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).
+C. Apply a clear finish to complete your article.

+D. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).

-Note: No carving, solid-color dyeing, color shading and or antiquing is permitted.
+Not Permitted: Carving, solid-color dyeing, color shading, antiquing, or machine sewing.

-BEGINNING LEATHER CARVING LEATHERCRAFT-UNIT 2
+BEGINNING LEATHER CARVING-UNIT 2